"My dear, beautiful, amazing Mom!!

 I continuously become a better mother through stretching the messy edge of mistake and repair; through being real and vulnerable with my kids, spacious and forgiving with myself, and through recognizing the incredible people my children are somehow becoming in spite of my undeniable flaws.
 (Go figure!)

 I remember again and again that THIS LOVE that I imperfectly am IS the very ground of my motherhood.
 This LOVE that I so dearly, wildly live to love and love to live, to summon, inspire, celebrate, and surround not only my children in, but everyone I meet, has got to be the god-darned point of it all!

 This love that I serve and reflect and confirm in my children; condition, mold and hone them by the light of, has just got to be more than enough in the end.

-Mother is who I find when I bow into my yoga mat with reverence and self-thanks, when I prepare myself a beautiful bowl of nourishing food, when I meet myself with care and compassion.
+Mother is who I find as I bow into my yoga practice with reverence and self-thanks, as I twirl on the dancefloor, and when I prepare myself a beautiful bowl of nourishing food, meeting myself with care and kindness.
 Mother is who I am when my hand rests with self-appreciation and humility solidly on my own heart.

 Mother is who I discover again and again as I sit in stillness at the flame, after everyone is in bed, overcome with tender devotion and reverence.

 Mother is the warmth and nest of true self-embrace, and Mother is the sharpest sword, willing to slice through all that is not of service to life and growth and health and love.

 Mother is the fierce baring teeth and claws, willing to do everything and anything to protect her young.
 She is the one who is exhaustingly devoted as she nurses us back to health.
 And she is the one who is not afraid to hold up the hardest mirror, and name the hardest truths, to reflect that which must be seen.